DaveMBush/davembush.github.io/source/_posts/optimizing-angular-for-speed.md

 Here are my 30 or so tips on how to optimize an Angular application for speed.

 <!-- more -->
+## Remove Code

+Before we get started looking at ways to improve the performance our our application, the first thing we should do is look at ways to eliminate code.
+The fastest code in the world is the code that doesn't run.
+In the case of JavaScript, generally, this also means code that doesn't load.
+So, always evaluate if the code you are adding is necessary.

+To that end, you should also evaluate your code for duplicate code.
+Not just code within the code you write, but code you might be importing from other libraries that are unintentionally duplicating each other.
+Could you remove a library that is redundant?

+Be ruthless here because the more code you load, the more code the JavaScript engine has to parse, compile, and ultimately try to optimize.

 ## Change Detection

 ### OnPush Notification